dpankros/uiuc_cs513_project/part_1.md

 ## Part 1

-    Team ID: 37
-    Team Name: ______
-    Aaron Schlesinger and David Pankros
-    {aschle2, pankros2}@illinois.edu

 > The title / header of your Phase-I report should list (i) the Team-ID of your group1 and (ii) for each group member
 > the name and Illinois email address
 >
 > In addition you can give yourself a (cute) team name for ease of identification

+**Team ID**: 37
+**Team Name**: ______
+Aaron Schlesinger and David Pankros
+{aschle2, pankros2}@illinois.edu

 ### Description of Dataset (25 points)

+**Note**: Throughout this and all subsequent sections, we'll use database-style terminology to refer to the data.
+Generally speaking, "tables" will refer to individual CSV files (e.g. `Menu.csv`, `MenuItem.csv`, etc...), "rows" will refer to individual rows within a given CSV file, and "columns" will refer to an individual column within a given CSV file.

 > a.
 Here you will provide an ER diagram, an ontology, or a detailed database schema (10 points), and
 > b. a narrative description of the dataset covering structure and content (15 points)

+#### `Dish`

-Dish contains information about food dishes, the number of menus where they appeared, a high and low price, and a first and last appearance year.
+The `Dish` table contains information about food dishes, the number of menus in which they appeared, a high and low price for each dish, and a first and last appearance year.

+#### `Menu`

-`Menu` contains a collection of the following fields:
+The `Menu` table is relatively more complex and contains a collection of the following columns:

 - sponsors,
 - events,